-Committee members are to conduct their work in accordance with the International Standards for the Professional Practice of Internal Auditing (issued by the Institute of Internal Auditors) and current Australian risk management standards, where applicable.
+Committee members are to conduct their work in accordance with the Global Internal Audit Standards (issued by the Institute of Internal Auditors) and current Australian risk management standards, where applicable.

 Work plans

 The work of the Committee is to be thoroughly planned and executed.
 The Committee must develop a strategic plan every four years to ensure that all matters listed in Schedule 1 of this Charter are reviewed by the Committee and the internal audit function.
 The strategic work plan must be reviewed at least annually to ensure it remains appropriate.